 MODERN MANSARD, Seattle

 The young couple that purchased this 1950’s home loved its unique exterior form and expansive views of Lake Washington & Mt.
 Rainier.
-But hosting their many out-of-town relatives and friends, in addition to making room for their growing family, was made complicated by a cramped series of rooms on the main floor with large, unusable spaces on the lower level.
+However, hosting their many out-of-town relatives and friends, in addition to making room for their growing family, was made complicated by a cramped series of rooms on the main floor and large, unusable spaces on the lower level.
 The couple sought a solution that would keep the spirit and some of the materials of the original house while also feeling clean and contemporary.

 COLLABORATION: Leah Ball Steen Interior Design

-[Photographs in progress.
-Andrew Pogue Photography]
+[Photographs: Andrew Pogue Photography]